AcharyaS97/MCATNotebackup/Bio/Chapter 8 - Immune System.md

 	- Antibodies are specific to antigens of the microbe
 	- Antibodies produced by B cells

 - Describe the three main effects that circulating antibodies can have on a pathogen
 	- Agglutination - Antibodies cause the pathogens to clump together
 	- Opsonization - Antibodies mark pathogens to killed by other immune cells
 	- Prevent pathogen from invading tissues

-- Antibody effects on cell surface antibodies
+- Antibody effects on cell surface markers
 	- Binding of antigen to a B cell causes activation of that cell, resutling in proliferation and formation of plasma and memory cells

 	- When antigen binds to mast cell, causes degranulation (release granules and cause allergic reaction)